Back to blog

 Conclusion

 Eating good pastéis de nata in Porto is not hard at all — the difficult part is choosing the best places.
-From modern ateliers like Castro and Manteigaria to century-old confectioneries like Confeitaria do Bolhão and Padaria Ribeiro, the Invicta city has an offering that rivals any other city in the country.
+From modern ateliers like Castro and Manteigaria to century-old confectioneries like Confeitaria do Bolhão and Padaria Ribeiro, passing through gourmet markets like Bom Sucesso, artisan bakeries like Brites and Royale, and even a stop in Amarante and Famalicão, the Invicta city (and its surroundings) offer a range that rivals any other city in the country.

 Our advice?
-Try several places, eat them warm whenever possible, pair them with a good coffee, and don't be afraid to take a box (or two) for the road.
-Bon appétit and happy discoveries!
+Try several places, eat the natas warm whenever possible, pair them with a good coffee, and don't be afraid to take a box (or two) for the road.
+The important thing is to enjoy the experience and discover your own favourites.
+And if you have suggestions for other places we didn't mention, share them in the comments — we love discovering new spots to eat pastéis de nata!

 Related articles